marieagrapart/1-KAYAK-PROJECT-Data-Collection-and-Management/README.md

 You will have your raw data from API & scrapping in S3 and cleaned sql table in RDS.
 At the end for the third file, you will see two maps with the top 5 cities : one about the weather and one about best hotels

+*The top cities was chosen by the best temperature and the less precipitation*

 ## Authors